BlinkID/blinkid-ios/Transition guide.md

 - Classes representing scanning results were renamed.
 Renaming was performed to match naming convention of `PPRecognizerSettings` hierarcy: now each `PPRecognizerSettings` class has it's matching `PPRecognizerResult`.
 Replace all existing references to old class names with the new ones:

 	- `PPBaseResult` was renamed to `PPRecognizerResult`.

-	- `PPOcrScanResult` was renamed to `PPOcrRecognizerResult`, this is the result of a recognizer whose settings are given with `PPOcrRecognizerSettings.`

-	- `PPCroResult` renamed to `PPCroRecognizerResult`.
-This is a common superclass to `PPCroSlipRecognizerResult`, `PPCroPdf417RecognizerResult` and `PPCroQrRecognizerResult`.

-	- `PPCroSlipResult` renamed to `PPCroSlipRecognizerResult`, this is the result of a recognizer whose settings are given with `PPCroSlipRecognizerSettings.`

-	- `PPCroBarcodeResult` renamed to `PPCroPdf417RecognizerResult`, this is the result of a recognizer whose settings are given with `PPCroPdf417RecognizerSettings.`

-	- Introduced `PPCroQrRecognizerResult`, this is the result of a recognizer whose settings are given with `PPCroQrRecognizerSettings.`

 - `PPOcrResult` (class representing a result of the OCR process, with individual characters, lines and blocks), was renamed to `PPOcrLayout`.
 Name change was introduced to further distinguish the class from `PPRecognizerResult` classes.